10 tips to save money: How much does owning a motor yacht really costs?

 £50 - £1,000+

-Well, it really depends on the parties involved.
-The success of shared ownership relies on clear communication, trust among owners, and well-defined terms of use and maintenance responsibilities.
+To make co-ownership work, the main factor it depends on is the parties involved.
+The success of shared ownership relies on clear communication, trust among all the owners and well-defined terms of use and maintenance responsibilities.

 How much does it cost to run a boat? - The bottom line